 Although using some of the following macros was required in past releases, you should not use any of them in new code.
-Running autoupdate should adjust your configure.ac automatically (see Section "Using autoupdate to Modernize configure.ac" in The Autoconf Manual).
+All these macros will be removed in the next major Automake version; if you are still using them, running autoupdate should adjust your configure.ac automatically (see Section "Using autoupdate to Modernize configure.ac" in The Autoconf Manual).
+Do it NOW!